For Malay Language, click here.

 The bus driver is an old man and he was very friendly.
 Always smiling when looking at us through the back mirror.
 After we ride the bus, we saw a lot of empty seats and we sat on the front to watch the scenery.
 After a 10km trip, I was wondering … hmmm where is the bus conductor?
 Apparently, he was busy in the back, packing and sorting some box and other items.
 Then, he came to us and punch the ticket like the old bus ticketing method before the year 2000 in Malaysia.
 The bus fares are THB50/person while for children, it’s free.
 Perhaps in our country, some rural areas might still be using this old ticketing system.
 His ticket box is very attractive in the shape of an iron cylinder.
 I did not even have the opportunity to take pictures because I was busy watching the scenery.
 The weather was very hot.
 We even lowered the bus window down to the bottom.

-The journey has approached the distance of 56km and started to make my eyes sleepy.
+The journey has approached a distance of 56km and started to make my eyes sleepy.
 Aqif just started to close his eyes.
 At this time, I look at the GPS and it says the distance we’ve traveled has reached 40km, but wrong as the distance already 56km when I update the phone GPS near the windows.
 My backpack is on the front seat while Tatie is still carrying the backpack behind her and the situation in her seat becomes uncomfortable.
 I asked her to remove the backpack but she did not want to, maybe because of worry if the backpack got snatch and stolen by someone.
 I put the backpack in the front seat, which is in the seat behind the driver because he told me to put it there.
 There was also a local man who was about to get out of the bus, he got up and sat in the seat next to my backpack.
 I started feeling insecure.
-In my head, I started to think negative, “what if he snatches my backpack strap and jumps out of the bus, then how?”.
+In my head, I started to think negatively, “what if he snatches my backpack strap and jumps out of the bus, then how?”.
 Ahh, I tried to forget the negative thoughts but remained in a state of preparedness.
 Perhaps my negative thoughts appear as this is the first time I set my foot on Thailand soil and have not been able to read the behavior and temperament of the locals.

 The seat of the bus is quite comfortable even though there is a section of the chair that is torn here and there.
 Only temperatures are quite hot but are helped by strong winds from the outside of the windows.
 What’s unique is that the bus is still using a coin fan that can rotate like the old days in Malaysia.
 Aqif was actually the first time in his life to ride the bus and his face was a little worried but excited.
 Luckily Aqif can sit quietly alone.
 I was worried if he suddenly began to whine and more.
 If that happens, my wife will find it difficult to carry him.
 Normally, children prefer their mother to carry them.